 Saladin and Richard The Lionheart

-The retaking of Jerusalem by Saladin, gave Richard the Lionheart a reason to start a new crusade.
-Richard the Lionheart arrived in the Holy Land in 1191 and proceeded to take the city of Acre.
+Saladin’s conquest of Jerusalem was just the reason Richard the Lionheart needed to start a new crusade.
+He arrived in the Holy Land in 1191 and proceeded to take the city of Acre.
 He then partially defeated Saladin in a battle at Arsuf.
 The battle left both sides depleted and exhausted so a temporary truce was reached.
 Saladin also showed his magnanimity by allowing Christian pilgrimage safe passage into Jerusalem.
-Despite repeated efforts, Richard the Lionheart was unable to retake Jerusalem and eventually returned to Europe without succeeding.
+Despite repeated efforts, Richard the Lionheart was unable to ever retake Jerusalem and eventually returned to Europe without succeeding.
 Richard never met Saladin, but through his dealings with Saladin’s brother, Richard came to respect and admire Saladin.
 He recognised his honour, courage and chivalry.
 Saladin also was generous in his respect of Richard the Lionheart.

 Although Saladin was a devout Sunni Muslim who reconquered Jerusalem for the Arabs, his name was held in wide regard throughout Europe – a rare occurrence for a Muslim in the medieval ages.